merterkoc/honeywell_reader/honeywell_rfid_reader/README.md

 ## 5. Add aar files.

-Please copy honeywell_rfid_reader_plugin and honeywell_rfid_reader_data_collection files from example app and paste android folder in your project.
+Please copy honeywell_reader_plugin and honeywell_reader_data_collection files from example app and paste android folder in your project.

 ---